azo-nexus-united/rpa/README.md

 ---

 ### Goal

+You can choose between three starting points:
+- Checkout this repository and start your development inside `./typescript`
+- Checkout this repository and start your development inside `./javascript`
+- Do not use this repository and start your development based on `React`

 The goal for this challenge:
 - Create a storefront that represents a listing page.
 - Fetch the listing entry from https://fakestoreapi.com